Introduction

 Support persons

-• In situations where the confidential information of a customer with a disability is to be discussed, ministries must require permission from the customer (verbal or written) allowing their support person to be present.
-Ministries may also require the support person and customer to indicate in writing or otherwise, their understanding of confidentiality considerations where confidential ministry matters are being discussed.
+• In situations where the confidential information of a customer or service user with a disability is to be discussed, ministries must require permission from the customer or service user (verbal, written, or digital, as appropriate) allowing their support person to be present.
+Ministries may also require the support person and person with a disability to indicate in writing or otherwise, their understanding of confidentiality considerations where confidential ministry matters are being discussed.

 Admission fees

 • Where an admission fee is charged, ministries will not charge an admission fee for support persons.
-This policy will be posted (1) on the ministry’s website; (2) included in information where admission fees are published; and (3) at entrances and/or location(s) where fees are collected.
+This policy will be: (1) posted on the ministry’s website; (2) included in information where admission fees are published; and (3) at entrances and/or location(s) where fees are collected.

 Information and communication